 Are you looking for any particular types of games?

 We are looking for games that are currently in the early concept/pre-production phase, or at most have a rough prototype that serves only as a partial illustration of the concept.
 The purpose of ProtoStar is to support the creation of polished game prototypes and demos, which they can then use to secure additional funding from external sources.
-If your project is already at or beyond this stage of development, then it isn’t suitable for this contest.
+If your project is already at or beyond this stage of development, then it most likely isn’t suitable for this contest.

 What criteria will the judges be using to evaluate my pitch?